 Teeth whitening can brighten teeth by many shades, so senior patients have the option for a subtle or more vibrantly white smile.

 For senior patients with deep, stubborn stains, bonding may be a more appropriate whitening treatment.
 With bonding, a tooth-colored substance is applied over the stained area of a tooth.
 This is also an effective treatment to relieve tooth sensitivity and to cover small cracks or chips in the teeth.

-The weakened enamel of teeth found in older patients and the possible shifting of teeth due to lost teeth and deteriorating jaw bones can cause teeth to get cracked, chipped, form striations and become misshapen.
+Weakened enamel is another common problem.
+As is the shifting of teeth due to lost teeth and deteriorating jaw bones.
+Many patients also have teeth with cracks, chips, form striations and other misshapen teeth.
 To recreate a younger-looking smile that is straight and full of smooth, strong teeth, thin sheets of porcelain that cover affected teeth called veneers can help.

 How LeDowns Dentistry Can Help